 • why people visit the area and what would encourage them to visit more and stay longer.

-We will develop a business plan and lead your representatives and local authority through the legal requirements to create the framework for the BID.
+A business plan was developed and business representatives and the local authority were lead through the legal requirements to create the framework for the BID.

-Improvements are made if the majority of ratepayers in a designated area approve them through a vote.
-This enables businesses to have a direct role in deciding what improvements should be made in their local area.
+A BID would come into being if a majority of ratepayers in a designated area approved them through a vote.
+This would enable businesses to have a direct role in deciding what improvements should be made in their local area.
 After five years, the businesses will re-vote on whether they want the BID to continue and what they want to improve over the next five years.

 • Deliver a pragmatic and business driven agenda.

 • Benefit from effective partnership with the public sector.